 This scan examines the blood vessels in key areas of your body, including your brain, kidneys, pelvis, legs, lungs, heart, neck, and abdomen.
 The technologist uses IV contrast to enhance the images to show narrowing or blockages in the blood vessels calcification causes.

-The virtual colonoscopy, which is less invasive than conventional colonoscopy procedures which require anesthesia and the placement of a scope into the rectum and entire colon.
+The virtual colonoscopy is a highly accurate technique used to detect polyps and cancer in the colon.
+It is more convenient and less invasive than conventional colonoscopy procedures which require anesthesia and the placement of a scope into the rectum and entire colon.

-Virtual Colonoscopy is an innovative use of a Ct scan that provides a three-dimensional tour of your colon to detect polyps and tumors.
+Virtual Colonoscopy is a highly accurate and innovative use of a CT scan that provides a three-dimensional tour of your colon to detect polyps and tumors.